Meet the Team

 Matt Blakeman Information Specialist

 Matt Blakeman is a Wyoming native who grew up in Dubois and met his wife, Tracy, while attending the University of Wyoming.
-Both he and Tracy are UW alums and returned to Laramie in 2021 after having lived many years on the rural Oregon Coast.
-It was in Lincoln City, OR that the couple raised their son, Harry, who now lives in Vancouver, WA with his wife, Nicole.
-The Blakemans are delighted to be back in Laramie where spending time with family and friends (old and new) is a high priority.
+Both he and Tracy are UW alums.
 Matt enjoys sharing his love of Albany County and Wyoming with all the visitors he encounters in our office.
-As a 5th generation Wyomingite he has great regard for the state and its citizens.
-He finds working with the Visit Laramie team to be a varied & rewarding experience.
-He loves both telling our story and assisting folks in having an authentic Laramie Adventure.
+As a 5th generation Wyomingite he has great regard for the state, its culture and its history.
+He loves both telling our story and helping people to have an authentic Laramie Adventure.

 Arden Cherek-Madden Convention Services Coordinator